ChernayaAnastasia/rubert-llm-router/README.md

 No separate calibration split: val is used for both model training and temperature selection.
 This introduces a small optimistic bias in T on eval.
 Implementation: `utils/calibration.py` → `fit_temperature` (LBFGS), result saved to `BERT_CALIBRATION_PATH`.

 **LIMIT-02 — `CONFIDENCE_THRESHOLD` selected on val.**
+No separate held-out set for threshold tuning, which could introduce a slight optimistic bias.
+In practice, eval metrics matched or slightly exceeded val
-No separate held-out set for threshold tuning.
-The threshold is slightly optimistic; Stage 5 shows the real picture.
+(accuracy 0.782 vs 0.774 for the hybrid), suggesting the threshold generalized well to unseen data.
+Stage 5 shows the real picture.
 Loading: `utils/bert_routing.load_confidence_threshold()` → `comparison.json`.

 **LIMIT-03 — Temperature scaling only.**
 Platt scaling and isotonic regression were not used: both risk overfitting on val, which is already used for model training.
+(In practice, no signs of overfitting on val.)
 ECE after scaling is saved in `calibration.json`.

 **LIMIT-04 — `BERT_MAX_LENGTH = 1024`.**
 Training: `padding='max_length'`; inference: dynamic padding up to value from `training_args.json`.
 RuModernBERT supports up to 8,192 tokens.
 On OOM: reduce `batch_size` and/or add `gradient_accumulation_steps`.